 CT and sometimes MRI scans are used to create an individual treatment plan for every patient.
 These scans are used by your doctor and a team of dosimetrists and physicists to produce your treatment plan which is then checked and sent to the treatment machine.

 Proton beam therapy is delivered on machines called gantries.
 You will be asked to lie very still on a couch top.
 You may also be lying on equipment called immobilisation, which will help you to keep still.

 There is nothing to see or feel when you receive your treatment.
 The machine does not touch you, but it does make a buzzing noise when it is switched on and will move around you.

 Treatment times will vary, depending on the area being treated and your specific treatment position.
 A lot of the time will be spent putting you into the correct position.
 You will be asked to remove clothing that covers the area being treated, and then lie on a couch in the same position you were planned in.
+We will provide gowns to maintain your dignity at all times.
 Using the marks made at your pre-treatment appointment, the radiographers will move the couch and the treatment machine into position.